Alexander Stubb: Presidency (2024–present)

 Stubb succeeded Sauli Niinistö as President of Finland on 1 March 2024 when he was sworn in before Finland's parliament.
 Stubb is the first President from the Swedish-speaking minority since Carl Gustaf Emil Mannerheim, who ruled the country from 1944 to 1946.

 In September 2024, Stubb said that Finland was not ready to recognize a Palestinian state.
 He defended Finland's decision to buy a missile defense system called David's Sling from Israel despite the ongoing Gaza war.
 In May 2025, he called on Israel to lift the blockade and allow humanitarian aid to enter Gaza.

+In October 2025, Stubb swore in an interview with the BBC that "Finland will never recognize the Crimean peninsula or the Donetsk and Luhansk regions as part of Russia."

 In July 2025, Stubb confirmed the decision for Finland to withdraw from the Ottawa Treaty after the Finnish Parliament had voted in favor of it by a vote of 157–18 in June.
 That same month, Stubb voiced support for secondary sanctions against Russia that would impose 500% tariffs on countries that buy Russian oil, natural gas, uranium and other exports.

-In October 2025, Stubb and Donald Trump sign a memorandum of understanding about "icebreaker cooperation".
-That same month, Stubb swore in an interview with the BBC that "Finland will never recognize the Crimean peninsula or the Donetsk and Luhansk regions as part of Russia."
+On 1 March 2026, Stubb condemned Iran's retaliatory strikes against regional countries as "unjustifiable and indiscriminate."
+His statement came in the aftermath of a joint U.S.–Israeli military operation targeting Iran.

+In April 2026, Alexander Stubb made a two-day visit to Canada, joining Canadian Prime Minister Mark Carney for an ice hockey game at Ottawa.
+The visit aimed to deepen cooperation between Finland and Canada in the areas of trade, defense, technology, energy, and Arctic policy.